 Individuals with poor support networks or social functioning may then go on to a less intensive secondary stage of rehabilitation usually at Castle Craig's Extended Care Unit.
-As well as using the same elements found in primary treatment, extended care also assists patients to re-integrate with society by focusing on practical issues of occupation, housing, financial, legal and family problems.
+As well as using the same elements found in primary treatment, extended care also assists patients to reintegrate with society by focusing on practical issues of occupation, housing, financial, legal and family problems.

-Castle Craig Hospital also offers aftercare group therapy held at four locations including Fife across Scotland.
+Castle Craig Hospital can offer aftercare group therapy held in four locations in Scotland and two in the Netherlands at Amsterdam and Den Haag.
 All clients are encouraged to attend one or more of these aftercare sessions weekly for a period of up to two years after completing their residential treatment.